agdamsbo/au-quarto-dissertation/README.md

 quarto add agdamsbo/au-quarto-dissertation
 ```

+## Suggested extensions to use with this template

+To include a list of acronyms, install [rchaput/acronyms](https://github.com/rchaput/acronyms).
+The author provides good instructions.

 ## To-do-list

 The following are the pending tasks to get the template flying

-- [ ] Check that everything works as desired for now after forking
+- [x] Check that everything works as desired for now after forking
 - [ ] Make sure to update all text to "Graduate School of Health, Aarhus University"
 - [ ] Use the AU logo on front
-- [ ] Find a way to include a List of Acronyms based on [rchaput/acronyms](https://github.com/rchaput/acronyms)
+- [x] Find a way to include a List of Acronyms based on [rchaput/acronyms](https://github.com/rchaput/acronyms)
 - [ ] More to come, I am sure...